 The ICDR is responsible for the development and ongoing maintenance of a searchable government-wide inventory of disability, independent living, and rehabilitation research for trend and data analysis across federal agencies.
-This working group is pursuing the option of using the Federal RePORTER to fulfill this responsibility.

 - Daofen Chen, PhD, National Institute of Neurological Disorders and Stroke (NINDS), firstname.lastname@example.org